 There were questions about the diligence exercised by Forestry Scotland in determining whether consultation had been adequate.
 Douglas advised that evidence of a full consultation now played a stronger role in ensuring that applications progressed to the next stage.
 If the consultation was poor, the process would be extended to ensure community councils had sufficient time to respond.
 Douglas advised that some agents and applicants had expressed their frustration that this pre-application process was now too onerous and long.

 Douglas commented that he had never seen a scheme which hadn’t been mitigated during the pre-application process.
-An Environmental Impact Assessment must also be completed for any scheme greater than 20 hectares or in any areas classified as a National Scenic area.
+An Environmental Impact Assessment screening must also be completed for any scheme greater than 20 hectares or in any areas classified as a National Scenic area.

 Public Register